HamzaMawazKhan/FB-Prophet-Demand-Forecasting-Store-Sales/README.md

-In this project, we delve deep into time series forecasting to predict future demand for store sales.
-We perform extensive data cleaning, visualization, and feature engineering, and then build and optimize a FBProphet demand forecasting model that achieves a 4.9% MAPE.
+In this project, I delve deep into time series forecasting to predict future demand for store sales.
+I perform extensive data cleaning, visualization, and feature engineering, and then build and optimize a FBProphet demand forecasting model that achieves a 4.9% MAPE.